 This brings us to another one of today’s top trends, namely clean label.
 Within the kombucha category, it is interesting to observe that there are significant disparities when it comes to the type and frequency with which clean label feature on products distributed in different markets and geographies.

-Lumina Intelligence research reveals, for instance, that the country with the highest average number of clean label claims is the US with 3 per kombucha product, followed by Germany and France with 1.9 and 1.8, respectively.
-Germany also had the highest average of free-from claims with 1.8 per product.
+Lumina Intelligence research reveals, for instance, that Italy is the country with the highest average number of clean label claims with 5 per kombucha product, followed by the US with 3 and Germany and France with 2.
 By contrast, there were no clean label claims on kombucha products sold in Taiwan, Mexico, Japan and Brazil.

-In Australia, which has a very highly developed health and wellness market, 72% were labelled organic.
-China trailed behind on clean label claims, but the “no preservatives” claim still appeared on half of the kombucha products on sale, and 40% were certified organic.
+In Australia, which has a very highly developed health and wellness market, 73% were labelled organic.
+China trailed behind on clean label claims, and none of their kombucha products captured by us were certified organic.
+However, the “no preservatives” claim still appeared on half of the kombucha products on sale in China.

 The power of online reviews

-Although, as already mentioned, clean label claims were sparse on kombucha products sold in the Chinese market, with just 1 per product and no free-from claims, it surpassed all other markets in one aspect: Chinese kombucha consumers were by far the most active in terms of bashing out online reviews (see chart below).
+Although, as already mentioned, clean label claims were sparse on kombucha products sold in the Chinese market and free-from claims virtually absent, China surpassed all other markets in one aspect: Chinese kombucha consumers were by far the most active in terms of bashing out online reviews (see chart below).

-In the case of China, not only was it the market where consumer reviews of kombucha products were most prolific, but the average score was an extraordinarily high 5/5.
-This was certainly not the case for all markets, as evident from the chart below.
-(Note: China has been excluded in order to present the rest of the data more clearly.)
+In the case of China, not only was it the market where consumer reviews of kombucha products were most prolific, but the average score was an appreciable 4.69 out of 5.
+Only three of the markets surveyed by us – Sweden, Mexico and South Africa – managed to achieve higher review scores, as evident from the chart below.
+(Note: China has been excluded from the following charts in order to present the rest of the data more clearly.)

 Kombucha in search of new target markets